 The Great Lakes State boasts more than 11,000 inland lakes and 36,000 miles of streams, making it an especially fertile ground for those interested in ecological forensics.
-In fact, the catastrophic Flint water crisis was uncovered by careful, scientific assessments of lead contamination in the drinking water (Wikipedia).
+In fact, the catastrophic Flint water crisis was uncovered by careful, scientific assessments of lead contamination in the drinking water.
 This devastating disaster is just one example of how a subfield of forensics is helping to unearth criminal misconduct.

 Read on to discover the occupational outlook for forensic scientists in Michigan, as well as the variety of accredited forensics programs in the state and professional certification information.